mModule/guide_hma/README.md

 <i>Example: the Magisk App, or Teamviewer (a bank flagged this as riskware on my device).</i>

 In Android 13, Google has added extra protections to prevent Applist detection abuse by apps.<br>
-<i>Early days and apps have various ways to bypass Android/Google protections.</i>
+<i>Its still early days for Android 13 and apps have various ways to bypass Android/Google protections.</i>

 ## Requirement(s)
 - Magisk